MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 <a name="howtoinstall"></a>
 ## How to install

-This section walks you through an R Server 9.0.1 deployment on Windows using the standalone Windows installer.
-Your installation will be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes the ability to [operationalize your analytics](operationalize/about.md).
+This section walks you through an R Server 9.x deployment on Windows using the standalone Windows installer.
+Under these instructions, your installation will be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes the ability to [operationalize your analytics](operationalize/about.md).

+If you previously installed version 9.0.1, please uninstall it before installing 9.1.0.

 ### Prerequisites